Chinese minister seeks normal India ties, Delhi says ease border tension first | Law-Order

 Chinese minister seeks normal India ties, Delhi says ease border tension first

+It was not immediately clear if India offered to pull back its troops if China did.
+In a statement on Saturday, China's foreign ministry said Wang called for transitioning the border issue from a state of emergency response to normal management as soon as possible.

-India said on Friday ties with China could not be normal until their troops pulled back from each other on the disputed border, but Beijing struck a conciliatory note during a meeting of their foreign ministers in New Delhi.
+India said ties with China could not be normal until their troops pulled back from each other on the disputed border, but Beijing struck a conciliatory note during a meeting of their foreign ministers in New Delhi on Friday.
 Both nations have deployed thousands of troops on the high-altitude border since hand-to-hand fights killed 20 Indian and four Chinese soldiers northern Himalayan region of Ladakh in June 2020.
 Talks between senior military officers have made little progress.

 "I was very honest in my discussions with the Chinese foreign minister, especially in conveying our national sentiments," India's Foreign Minister Subrahmanyam Jaishankar told a news briefing after his three-hour meeting with Wang Yi.
 "The frictions and tensions that arise from China's deployments since April 2020 cannot be reconciled with a normal relationship between the two neighbours."